formal-verification-research/cex_permute/docs/tool/BuildModel Algorithm.md

 - Use PRISM's default way to store states (maybe -- they don't have all the features I want, like outgoing transition information, but I might be able to work around that)

+- Check the state generation numbers to somehow reduce the input trace set to a better set (useful information to give a user)